 Students who are already registered and enrolled by the first day of classes may adjust schedules by adding or dropping a class(es) during the Schedule Adjustment period, which is five (5) business days after the first class of the specific course has been held

 Faculty may request schedule adjustments (adding classes) based on student circumstances.
-Such request must be approved by the VPASA.
+Such request must be approved by the Vice President of Academic and Student Affairs.

 This policy is intended to allow students to: